wildrhombus/opencv_google_eyes/ReadMe.txt

 but it's better to use a lower resolution camera to keep the processing requirements manageable.

 Relevant files:
+google_two.cpp
+    This is the main application source file.

+eyes.cpp
+    The thread for motor control

 googlecalibration.txt
   L and R settings to set a zero point for the motors

-google_two.cpp
-    This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: